 Abuse Issues and IP Addresses

 In virtually all such cases, the association of the IANA name with a particular address is not actually useful in dealing with the abuse incident.
-IANA is not an ISP, and has no control over the use of any Internet Protocol (IP) addresses except the very few that are directly tied to the iana.org domain name.
+IANA is a set of record-keeping functions we provide, it is not an ISP, and we have no control over the use of any Internet Protocol (IP) addresses except the very few that are directly tied to the iana.org domain name.

-This document was written to explain IANA's role and to provide some pointers that may be useful in actually resolving abuse cases.
+This document was written to explain our role and to provide some pointers that may be useful in actually resolving abuse cases.

-The word "authority" in the IANA's name is perhaps a bit misleading: it means that the IANA keeps authoritative records concerning various numbers for other organizations; the choice of what goes into these records is determined by a variety of engineering and other considerations.
-The IANA serves as a bookkeeper in recording the assignments that are made.
-In Internet terminology, the record-keeping service IANA performs is called a registration service, and IANA serves as a registry.
+The word "authority" in the IANA name is perhaps a bit misleading: it means that the IANA service keeps authoritative records concerning various numbers for other organizations; the choice of what goes into these records is determined by a variety of engineering and other considerations.
+We serve as a book-keeper in recording the assignments that are made.
+In Internet terminology, the record-keeping service we perform is called a registration service, and we serve as a registry.

-In addition to IP addresses, IANA also serves as a registry for a variety of Protocol Numbers (see http://www.iana.org/numbers/ and several other kinds of names and identifiers.
+In addition to IP addresses, we also serve as a registry for a variety of Protocol Numbers (see http://www.iana.org/numbers/ and several other kinds of names and identifiers.

-It is important to realize that IANA is not an ISP in any way, and it does not provide any network services to any end users or organizations.
-It does not control the use of any of the numbers it records, nor, in general, does it have the authority to change the values it records.
+It is important to realize that we are not an ISP in any way, and we do not provide any network services to any end users or organizations.
+We do not control the use of any of the numbers it records, nor, in general, do we have the authority to change the values we record.